68b32/CertWatch/README.md

 ### renew.sh ###

-This script will be executed by CertWatch.sh if the certificate is valid for less time than set in `EXPIRY_RENEW.` The absolute path to the certificate will be passed to that script.
+This script will be executed by CertWatch if the certificate is valid for less time than set in `EXPIRY_RENEW.` The absolute path to the certificate will be passed to that script.

 ## Run the script ##

-If you pass the `/etc/cert` listed above together with `--status` to `CertWatch.sh`, you will get an overview of the certificates monitored by the script:
+If you pass the `/etc/cert` listed above together with `--status` to `CertWatch`, you will get an overview of the certificates monitored by the script:

-	root@host:~# CertWatch.sh /etc/certs --status
+	root@host:~# CertWatch /etc/certs --status
 	/etc/certs/mail/dovecot/service.crt
 	        CONFIG: /etc/certs/mail/.certconf
 	                EXPIRY_WARN=1209600 [ 2w 0s ]